-- Targets that identify the devices, and (for all the devices identified within a single target) specify how to connect, whether to adopt, and whether to track application usage for the Zero-footprint case, it is critical that either - The target device is not included in any target that has Allow these targets to be adopted selected; or - The target device is included in an active target for which Do not allow these targets to be adopted is selected (as a 'deny' always over-rides an 'allow').
+- Targets that identify sets of devices, and (for all the devices identified within a single target) specify policy about how to connect, whether to collect CAL evidence, whether to track application usage, and whether to adopt for the Zero-footprint case, it is critical that either - The target device is not included in any target that has Allow these targets to be adopted selected; or - The target device is included in an active target for which Do not allow these targets to be adopted is selected (as a 'deny' always over-rides an 'allow').
 This may be the easier condition to set and maintain over time. - Actions that declare what to do to the targeted devices to ensure discovery and inventory collection, the relevant action must ensure that, in the General devices discovery and inventory section (click the title bar to expand the section), one or both of the Discover ... check boxes is selected, and Gather hardware and software inventory is selected.
 In addition, other specialized kinds of inventory may be selected, depending on the target inventory device.
 By specifying multiple rules, you can customize actions to gather all required inventory types while minimizing activity on any individual target device. - A schedule for implementing the action on the targeted devices.